michaelcychan/bank-tech-test/readme.md

 This program now consists of one class, therefore testing is relatively simple, one testing suite would suffice to test the Account Class.
 Integration tests are not needed.

+### Note on the Class structure
+There was an attempt to make each transaction one instance.
+However, the current design is that the transactions are kept as Javascript Objects in an array.
+Functions responsible for deposits and withdrawals (.deposit() and .withdraw()) are easy to use and understand, there is no need to create another class instance for each transaction.
+I attempted to refactor a Transaction class to separate each transaction from the current Account class, but that would expand the length of the codes tremendously.

+I think the Account class codebase currently is readable enough.

 ## Installation
 To run locally, type the following commands in command line:
 ```